luisignaciocc/ytmusic-scrobbler-web/README.md

 This repository is a monorepo managed by pnpm and Turborepo that consists of two applications:

-- **Web App**: A Next.js application that handles authentication flows for obtaining Google and Last.fm API keys.
+- **Web App**: A Next.js application that handles authentication flows for obtaining YouTube Music headers and Last.fm API keys.
 - **Background App**: A Nest.js application running on a server that runs a process every 5 minutes to fetch YouTube history and send it to Last.fm using Redis for message passing between the scheduler and the consumer.

 ## Features